PrefectHQ/prefect/docs/guides/global-concurrency-limits.md

     my_flow()
 ```

-### Parallel Data Processing
+### Parallel data processing

 Limiting the maximum number of parallel processing tasks.

-In this scenario we want to limit the number of `process_data` tasks to 5 at any one time.
-We do this by using the `concurrency` context manager to request 5 slots on the `data-processing` concurrency limit.
-This will block until 5 slots are free and then submit 5 more tasks, ensuring that we never exceed the maximum number of parallel processing tasks.
+In this scenario we want to limit the number of `process_data` tasks to five at any one time.
+We do this by using the `concurrency` context manager to request five slots on the `data-processing` concurrency limit.
+This will block until five slots are free and then submit five more tasks, ensuring that we never exceed the maximum number of parallel processing tasks.

 ```python
 import asyncio